Upcoming concerts

 Concerts and Reviews

-Our next concert will be held in Ely Cathedral, Ely on Saturday 29th March 2025 at 7:30 pm when we will sing The Verdi Requiem.
+Our next concert will be held in St. Mary’s Church, Ely on Saturday 5th July 2025 at 7:30 pm when we will sing a programme of showstopping songs and choruses from Broadway, the undisputed home of Musical Theatre.

 Conducted by Andrew Parnell